Hire Purchase Accounts

 Note: Other entries will remain same and at the end of year Insurance Premium Account will also be transferred to Profit & Loss A/c.

-When the Hire- Purchaser buys through financial institution and sales asset
+Hire- Purchaser buying through financial institution

 When hire-purchase price is provided by a financial institution, through finance to the original vendor and instalments are to be paid by hire-purchaser to the institution, then in the books of hire-purchaser, the financial institution will be treated as vendor.